CyrilMougin/LandingPage/README.md

 # LandingPage

 Welcome to this repository

-Tis project is a simple front page of a webiste done in html and css
+This project is a simple front page of a webiste done in html and css